 - Complete a Hunter Education class before purchasing a license.
 There are several scheduled across the state.

-- Check in your harvested turkey by logging in to wvhunt.com, calling 1-844-WVCheck or by visiting a license agent.
+- Check in your harvested turkey by logging in to wvhunt.com.

 - Review the West Virginia Hunting and Trapping Regulations Summary to make sure you are hunting legally.

 - Enjoy your time outdoors and share your hunting tradition with friends and family.

 Youth hunters under the age of 18 are encouraged to participate in a special one-day youth season on Saturday, April 13.
 This is a good opportunity for experienced turkey hunters to introduce a youngster to the sport.